mx360-s/mungingtools/README.md

 # Python-by-example
-A small tools in python
+A list of small tools in python